 During your trip

+In order to get full coverage from your insurance policy, you must meet all terms in the rental agreement.
+The person who signed the rental agreement is responsible for all damages to the vehicle.
+All traffic violations are complete responsibility of the person who signed the rental agreement.
+These must be paid at the designated local banks.
+Do not pay any kind of traffic infractions to local transit police officers or strangers.
 You must return the vehicle with a full tank of gas unless you decided to prepay at the time of the rental.
 In which case you should try to return it with the least possible amount of fuel.